gardenfence/blocklist/README.md

 ### Realtime

 There is currently no fixed update schedule, but it won't likely be more than once a week or so.

+# Other Blocklists

+One of the aims of the Garden Fence blocklist is simplicity.
+There is only one list, and I aim to keep it as straightforward as I can.

+It might not suit your needs though, so these are a couple of other blocklists you might want to look at.
+They work on different criteria, and these pages also have some additional information on working with blocklists in general.

+- [Oliphant’s Blocklists](https://writer.oliphant.social/oliphant/blocklists) contains quite a variety of different lists, as well as combined lists based on other sources.
+The Garden Fence blocklist, and Seirdy's blocklist are used as sources for some of the combined lists here.

+- [Seirdy's Fediverse Blocklists](https://seirdy.one/posts/2023/05/02/fediverse-blocklists/) has several manually curated block lists in different levels of severity.